netdata/netdata/docs/cloud/visualize/interact-new-charts.md

 # Interact with charts

-Interacting with the charts will help you make sense of all the metrics at your disposal, helping you troubleshoot with real-time, per-second metric data.
+Learn how to use Netdata's powerful charts to troubleshoot with real-time, per-second metric data.

 Netdata excels in collecting, storing, and organizing metrics in out-of-the-box dashboards.
 To make sense of all the metrics, Netdata offers an enhanced version of charts that update every second.